SaiJeevanPuchakayala/Bad-Password-Detector/README.md

 # Bad-Password-Detector
-### Here in this project we will be using pandas to manupilate, and regular expressions for extracting some required elements acoording to the Digital Identity Guidelines of Authentication.
+### Here in this project I have used pandas to manupilate, and regular expressions for extracting some required elements acoording to the Digital Identity Guidelines of Authentication.
 ![password detector](Password-Leak-Detection-800x445.webp)